instaclustr/terraform-provider-instaclustr/README.md

 ---------|-------------|--------
-cluster_id|The ID of an existing Instaclustr cluster.|Required cluster_password|The password of the existing Instaclustr cluster.|Computed certificate_download|The certifiacte download link of the existing Instaclustr cluster.|Computed
+cluster_id|The ID of an existing Instaclustr cluster.|Required cluster_password|The password of the existing Instaclustr cluster.|Computed certificate_download|The certificate download link of the existing Instaclustr cluster.|Computed

 ### Resource:  `instaclustr_firewall_rule`
 A resource for managing cluster firewall rules on Instaclustr Managed Platform.
 A firewall rule allows access to your Instaclustr cluster.